mrsimpson/slides-data-in-motion/slides.md

 <!--
 **Because Apache Flink is made for this**

 There are challenges to be solved, but there's always a Flink-native solution to it.
-Because it's a **mature** and **battle proven** technology.
+Because it's a **mature** and **battle-proven** technology.
 -->

 ---